aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/read-barcodes/advanced-barcode-recognition-features/_index.md

 - **Median smoothing image processing** ImageBinarization.MedianSmoothing
   Median smoothing removes the noise from the image while preserving the image edges.
 This technique gives a perfect result.
 In more complicated images, less data is lost by taking the median.
   - setMedianSmoothingWindowSize: Sets the median smoothing window size.
 Typical values are 3 or 4.
 The default value is 3.
 The recognition hint MedianSmoothing must be set.
-For noisy images, 4 is good value.
+For noisy images, 4 is a good value.

-The following code snippet shows how to use median smoothing processing technique when recognizing a barcode.
+The following code snippet shows how to use the median smoothing processing technique when recognizing a barcode.

 {{< gist "aspose-com-gists" "9dea2dd38be50330a824dd05da062a97" "Examples-src-main-java-com-aspose-barcode-examples-barcode_recognition-advanced_features-FasterImageProcessingForBarcodeRecognition-FasterImageProcessingForBarcodeRecognition.java" >}}
 ## **Get BarCode Recognition Quality in Percent**